Achieving Secrecy Capacity of the Gaussian Wiretap Channel with Polar Lattices: Achieving Secrecy Capacity with Discrete Gaussian Shaping

 \subsection{Strong secrecy}

-In this subsection, we introduce a new induced channel from Eve's perspective and prove that the information leakage over this channel in vanishing at each level in Lemma \ref{lem:secrecybound}.
+In this subsection, we prove that strong secrecy can still be achieved when shaping is involved.
+To this end, we introduce a new induced channel from Eve's perspective and prove that the information leakage over this channel vanishes at each level.
 Then, strong secrecy is proved by using the chain rule of mutual information as in \eqref{eqn:upperbound}.

 In \cite{polarsecrecy}, an induced channel is defined in order to prove strong secrecy.
 Here we call it the randomness-induced channel because it is induced by feeding the subchannels in the sets $\mathcal{B}_\ell$ and $\mathcal{D}_\ell$ with uniformly random bits.
 However, when shaping is involved, the set $\mathcal{B}_\ell$ and $\mathcal{D}_\ell$ are no longer fed with uniformly random bits.
 In fact, some subchannels (covered by the shaping mapping) should be fed with bits according to a random mapping.
 We define the channel induced by the shaping bits as the shaping-induced channel.